eslint/eslint/docs/src/rules/keyword-spacing.md

 ## When Not To Use It

 If you don't want to enforce consistency on keyword spacing, then it's safe to disable this rule.

+## Version

+This rule was introduced in ESLint 2.0.0-beta.1.